What is Wi-Fi 7?

 • Multi-RU through OFDMA allows wireless channels to be dissected into smaller segments to service multiple clients simultaneously, reducing lag.

 • Multi-Link Operation (MLO) enables the combining of several frequencies across multiple bands to enable devices to connect to multiple bands simultaneously.
-Link to MLO article

-Devices that are designed for Wi-Fi 6 or older will connect to an eero 7 network using their existing Wi-Fi standards, and are compatible with eero 7 networks.
+Devices that are designed for Wi-Fi 6 or older will connect to an eero 7 network using their existing wifi standards, and are compatible with eero 7 networks.

-Additionally, Wi-Fi 7 backhaul is only supported for Wi-Fi 7 eeros.
+Wi-Fi 7 backhaul is only supported for Wi-Fi 7 eeros.
 Wi-Fi 6 eeros or older will mesh with Wi-Fi 7 eeros, but will not utilize the newer Wi-Fi 7 enhancements.

 Was this article helpful?